Cesare Rubini: Basketball career

 As a club basketball player-coach, Rubini won 6 Italian national domestic league titles (1950, 1951, 1952, 1953, 1954, 1957) with Olimpia Milano.
 In 1957, he devoted himself only to the team's head coach role, and he then went on to win 9 more Italian national domestic league titles with Olimpia (1958, 1959, 1960, 1962, 1963, 1965, 1966, 1967, 1972).
 In those years, he set an unparalleled record of 322 victories, and 28 defeats.
 Overall, as head coach of the Milan team, Rubini totaled 501 victories, including the FIBA European Champions Cup (EuroLeague) championship in 1966, and two (European 2nd-tier) level FIBA European Cup Winners' Cups (FIBA Saporta Cup) titles, in 1971 and 1972: these were the first European-wide victories of Italian basketball clubs.
 He also won the Italian Cup, in 1972.

-As a player, Rubini won a silver medal with the senior Italian national basketball team, at the EuroBasket 1946, held in Geneva.
+As a player, Rubini won a silver medal with the senior Italian national basketball team, at the 1946 FIBA EuroBasket, which was held in Geneva.
 Later, as the delegation head of the senior Italian national basketball team, Rubini also took part in the first international victories of Italy: these include the silver medal at the 1980 Summer Olympic Games.
-At the EuroBasket, Italy finished first at the 1983 EuroBasket, in Nantes, finished third at the 1985 EuroBasket, in Stuttgart, and finished second at the 1991 EuroBasket, in Rome.
+At the FIBA EuroBasket, Italy finished first at the 1983 FIBA EuroBasket, in Nantes, finished third at the 1985 FIBA EuroBasket, in Stuttgart, and finished second at the 1991 FIBA EuroBasket, in Rome.

 Death

-Rubini was involved with his beloved sports until his death: he promoted water polo formation for young athletes, and was the Honorary President of Olimpia Milano.
+Rubini was involved with his beloved sports until his death: he promoted water polo formation for young athletes, and he was the Honorary President of Olimpia Milano.
 He died on 8 February 2011.